Postdoctoral Researcher: Carolin Curtze

 Ph.D.
 Student: Julia Marshall Leach

-Julia received her BS in Engineering and BA in Psychology from Gonzaga University in 2010.
-She is currently working towards a Ph.D. in Biomedical Engineering at OHSU’s School of Medicine.
 Julia is a Ph.D. candidate for the class of 2015.
-She is working with her mentors, Fay Horak (Neurology, Balance Disorders Laboratory) and Tamara Hayes (Biomedical Engineering, Point of Care Laboratory), to study the relationships between postural control, cognition, and falls in elders with Mild Cognitive Impairment.
+She is studying the relationships between postural control, cognition, and falls in older adults with mild cognitive impairment.
 She is particularly interested in the associations between motor and cognitive decline in our aging population.

 Postdoctoral Resarcher: Daniel Peterson